-- help develop force
+- help with force development

-These typically supplement one another.
+These typically supplement one another, too

 Force development is a simple theoretical equation –